 In March 2011 AMP merged with AXA.
 AXA was listed in 1996 as a result of the demutualisation of National Mutual and the acquisition of 51% of the company by French company AXA.
 Following the successful merger between AMP and AXA the combined entity was one of the largest life insurers in Australia.
 On 12th November 2012 the AXA Elevate range of life insurance products were rebranded AMP Elevate.

 On 25th October 2018 AMP announced that it was selling its life insurance business to Resolution Life effective 30th June 2018.
 Resolution Life is a UK based specialist manager of in force legacy insurance businesses.
 From 31st January 2019 new AMP Elevate policies ceased to be issued outside of AMP platforms.
 However existing AMP customers are still able to manage and add to their policies.

 The initial deal involved AMP retaining a 20% interest in the new entity Resolution Life Australasia.
 However in November 2021 Resolution Life announced that it had agreed to acquire AMP's holding for $524 million.
 The separation from AMP is expected to be completed by mid 2022.

 Westpac Life Insurance Services Limited (issuer of BT Life policies)

 Owned By: Westpac bank

 Premiums in Force: $946.3 million

 Recent Awards: 2019 Overall Winner Consumer Choice Awards

-Current Discounts and Offers: 25% discount for new customers and 10% My Health discount
+Current Discounts and Offers: 10% My Health discount

 Westpac acquired BT Funds Management in 2002 and BT Financial Group became the wealth management arm of the Westpac Bank.
 BT and Westpac have been providing banking and other financial services to Australians since 1817.
 In 2019 the insurance business was separated from the wealth management business and was moved into the Westpac Consumer division.